KumoCorp/kumomta/docs/reference/kumo.dkim/rsa_sha256_signer.md

 Each call to this function with the same parameters is cached for up to the specified TTL in order to avoid the overhead of repeatedly load the key from disk.

+## over_sign

+{{since('dev', indent=True)}}

+    Optional boolean.
+If `true` then the list of `headers` will be adjusted to match the email message being signed so that the message is signed in such a way that a replay attack cannot forge additional headers without invalidating the signature.

+    The way this works is by counting the number of headers in the message, so if you set:

+    ```lua
+    headers = {'From', 'To', 'Subject'},
+    ```

+    and the message had 1 instance each of `From` and `To`, but was, for whatever reason, missing the `Subject` header, it would compute the effective header list as:

+    ```
+    headers = {'From', 'From', 'To', 'To', 'Subject'},
+    ```

+    In other words, it will compute `N` as the number of times each of your listed headers are found in the email to be signed, then treat it as though you listed that name `N+1` times in your configuration.